ufal/UMR/doc/relations-attributes.md

 `:medium` – Used to introduce language in which something is said or written.
 Example (2g) in 3-2-2-2: _a **French** song_.

-`:mod` – Generic negation for modifiers.
+`:mod` – Generic relation for modifiers.
 Seems to be used whenever no more specific relation is available.
 Used also with demonstratives: (2d) in 3-2-2-2.